Living without TV is totally attainable and something that has proven to hold many awesome benefits! For our family, this has been a huge blessing.

 It’s Teaching Me Patience

-I have the type of personality that is dead set on completing goals and getting tasks accomplished.
+I have the type of personality that is determined to complete goals and getting tasks accomplished.
 I don’t like to procrastinate.

 So, you can only imagine how much of a challenge this has been for me.
 I am not a calm or patient person by nature.
 But including my children in tasks has forced me to work on patience.
 It is teaching me how to let go a little more.